 They also are very proactive regarding sustainability.
 Selling out on their own tote bags, made from natural unbleached calico, drinking stations to refill your bottles, hand-thrown coffee cups from the stall Bean & Gone and reusable Bee Eco Wraps, to keep your food fresh.

 This might not have even popped into your head, but you can also get a fresh hair cut here.
 Cazz Cut It is located under Eumundi’s famous Figtrees and you don’t even need an appointment for that service.
-And once you’re done checking out that new hairstyle, make your way over to Tracey Rhodes for a quick tarot card reading or Egyptian sound healing.
+And once you’re done checking out that new hairstyle, make your way over to Tracey Rhodes for a quick tarot card reading.

 What You Can Eat